Japanese Public Key Infrastructure (JPKI)

 - Use of the app for reading the IC chip in My Number Card

 7.2.5.
-Contact information for inquiries about services provided by platform operators
+Contact information for services provided by platform operators

-If you would like to know more information about the services provided by PF Operators to their customers or SP Operators, please contact the following PF Operators.
+If you would like to know more information about the services provided by PF Business for customers or for SP Business, please contact PF Business below.

-When sending mail, please change " _ atmark _
+When sending e-mail, please change " _ atmark _

 ".

-- Organization for Promoting Common Platform for ICT Urban Development
+- Organization for Promotion of Common Platform for ICT Town Development

 - Contact: ogura _ atmark _ topic. or. jp